kevinslin/seed-xkcd/vault/xkcd.close-to-you.md

   license: Creative Commons 2.5
 ---
 ![We should probably talk about this before the wedding.](https://imgs.xkcd.com/comics/close_to_you.png)
+> "Close to You", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 Man: <<Singing>> Why do birds suddenly appear